-The best hunting knives will not be the flashiest or the ones with the most bells and whistles.
-Instead, the best hunting knives will be ready at a moment’s notice, a tool you can rely on to get the job done before the days hunt spoils in the sun.
-Blades made from inferior materials may not cut as clean as a high-quality knife.
-As all hunters know, one wrong cut to certain parts of the animal means spoiled meat.
-There is nothing worse than spending hours stalking and tracking to get the kill and then lose a large quantity of meat.
+The best hunting knives aren’t the flashiest knives or the ones with the most bells and whistles.
+The best hunting knives will be ready at a moment’s notice and a well made knife that you can rely on to get the job done before the days hunt spoils.

-So whether you are a lifetime hunter looking for a replacement knife, or you are new to the sport, we have something to help you make an educated purchase.
-We have assembled a list of the top 5 hunting knives, from the best hunting knives brands.
+Whether you are a lifetime hunter looking for a replacement knife, or you are new to the sport, we have something to help you make an educated purchase without breaking the bank.
+Below we’ve assembled a list of the top 5 hunting knives from brands you can trust.
 Here are the 5 best-hunting knives in our opinion.

 MTech Knives are one of the more popular knife brands at the moment, they specialize mainly in tactical knives, but they have also dipped their toes into the hunting knife game.
 With the MTech Xtreme, you get the look and feel of a tactical blade, with the characteristics and qualities present as well.

 This fixed blade is 11 inches in overall length, with the blade rounding out at 5 ½ inches in length.
 This knife is big and is appropriate for butchering larger game like elk or dear.
 The blade is made from 440 steel with a black finish and tanto style blade.
 440 stainless steel is more robust than other steels thanks to the extra carbon that exists in its chemical makeup, something MTech is quite proud of.
 The spine of the blade is adorned with saw back serrations giving the knife an intimidating aesthetic.